 Micro-Fiber Cleaning Cloths

-Micro-fiber cloths are sometimes the only way to effectively clean a UV filter or lens, here is the pack I buy when I run out.
+Micro-fiber cloths are sometimes the only effective way to clean a UV filter or lens.
+Here is the pack I buy when I run out.

 Sensor Brushes

-There is a lot of online debate about how to clean your camera sensor, or on what is the best way to clean your camera sensor.
-Usually, people are overcomplicating it.
-Unless you have spit, oil or some liquid on your sensor, a sensor brush is really all you need.
+There is much online debate about how to clean your camera sensor or the best way to clean it.
+Usually, people overcomplicate it.
+Unless you have spit, oil, or some liquid on your sensor, a sensor brush is sometimes all you need.

 Extras